 What are some features of the campus?

-Our campus overlooks the Sai Kung waterfront and all of the classrooms are very light and bright; they’re also full of open-ended resources perfect for Early Years.
+Our campus overlooks the Sai Kung waterfront and all of the classrooms are very light and bright.
+They’re also full of open-ended resources perfect for Early Years.
 We have several outdoor play spaces where the children enjoy running, climbing and riding bikes, as well as a wonderful rooftop garden.

 Curriculum Overviews are available on Firefly to highlight objectives for each term.
 Parents can also check the Firefly blogs, with lots of information about what children have been learning during the week.
 An online learning journey – ‘Tapestry’ (for EYFS) and ‘Seesaw’ (for Year 1) – is also available to parents; it’s full of photos, videos and observations from teachers around learning and progress.
-At key moments throughout the year, parents are invited into school to celebrate their child’s achievements.
+At key moments throughout the year, parents are also invited into school to celebrate their child’s achievements.

 Parents are welcome to talk to teachers if they have any questions or concerns.
 And Parent Consultation and Reports are both more “formal” discussion about children’s learning, progress and next steps.
 The school also hosts parent workshops throughout the year.